htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     HTCondor will not use IPv4.
-If ``auto``, which is the default, HTCondor will use IPv4 if it can find an interface with an IPv4 address, and that address is (a) public or private, or (b) no interface’s IPv6 address is public or private.
+If ``auto``, which is the default, HTCondor will use IPv4 if it can find an interface with an IPv4 address, and that address is (a) public or private, or (b) no interface's IPv6 address is public or private.
 If HTCondor finds more than one address of each protocol, only the most public address is considered for that protocol.